Supu-27/Edureka-Project1/README.md

 CICD Setup:

-- User the Master server for Jenkins, Ansible, Git etc.
+- Use the Master server for Jenkins, Ansible, Git etc.

 - created a Master server on Ubuntu(22.04) and installed jenkins, Ansible, Git.